mhasanrabbi/library-management-system/README.md

  - [x] Update book data
  - [x] Delete book
  - [x] On Delete book moved to Trash
- - [x] From Trash book can be Restored or Permanently Deleted
+ - [x] From Trash book can be Restored and Permanently Deleted